GulfemmAlbayrak/GulfemAlbayrak_WordWiseApp/README.md

 ## Dependencies
 - Alamofire: A networking library used for making API requests.
-- AVAudioPlayer: Used for downloading and caching images.
-It provides an easy way to load and display images from URLs obtained from the New York Times API.
 - Core Data: Enables data persistence for saving recent words.

  ## Media